April 25, 2018

 When Google’s “supervised users” beta program wound down in mid-January, it left anyone using Chrome or Chrome OS without a simple built-in safety net, making it tough to shelter kids with Chromebooks from the firehose of information that is the internet.
 Ironically, Google’s own YouTube is one of the bigger culprits.
 Its powerful “watch next” algorithm has taken children down some upsetting rabbit trails in the recent past.

-But last week, news broke that Google has quietly updated its Family Link app to work on Chrome OS, according to Chrome Unboxed.
-Parents now have a new way to stop Chromebooks from letting their kids mainline YouTube videos.
-Here’s what you need to know about setting up Family Link parental controls on Chromebooks.
+In April 2018, news broke that Google had quietly updated its Family Link app to work on Chrome OS, according to Chrome Unboxed.
+Parents were provided with a new, albeit limited way to stop Chromebooks from letting their kids mainline YouTube videos.
+Fortunately, Google announced another update earlier this month that makes it even easier to keep your kids safe on Chromebooks.

 How Family Link Works